 Elizabeth Sullivan is the President of Madison Services Group, a woman-owned company that provides government relations and federal business development services.
 She focuses on federal procurement, small business and education policy.
-She has a Masters of Studies in Law (MSL) in Government Procurement and Cybersecurity from the George Washington University School of Law, and was recently featured in the GW Law Magazine for her role in shaping this new dual degree.
+She has a Masters of Studies in Law (MSL) in Government Procurement and Cybersecurity from the George Washington University School of Law, and was featured in the GW Law Magazine for her role in shaping this new dual degree.

 She currently leads the policy teams for a group of small and midsize IT value-added resellers, GovEvolve, the leading voice for small and midsize federal contractors - the Montgomery County Chamber of Commerce, the California Association for Micro Enterprise Opportunity (CAMEO) and the HUBZone Contractors National Council.
 She also represents the Women Veterans Business Coalition and the Women’s Procurement Circle.
 Elizabeth recently led the formation of the Secure Supply Chain Consortium, a group of small and midsize federal contractors that seek to provide constructive input to decision-makers who are tackling difficult supply chain security problems, such as the implementation of Section 889 and the Department of Defense's Cybersecurity Maturity Model Certification (CMMC).
+They are recognized as the driving force behind changes in CMMC 2.0 that were favorable to small businesses.

 Her expertise in government contracting includes shaping federal acquisition policy on Capitol Hill and analyzing federal procurement data to position companies to win federal contracts.
 Notably, she has testified before the Senate Homeland Security and Governmental Affairs Committee on procurement innovation and the role of small and midsize contractors.
 She has also been featured on procurement panels nationwide, including at the National Contract Management Association (NCMA) World Congress and Women Leaders in Defense and Aerospace Law conference.